Key Environmental Indicators 2014

 For our offices, electricity, paper, water and catalogue consumption has been collected, these being of greatest significance in terms of resource use for Kuoni’s operations.
 In case of data gaps or uncertainty, conservative assumptions were used to estimate annual consumption.
 This is based on values per full-time equivalent employee, namely 5280 kWh for electricity, 45 kg for paper and 4 cubic litre for water.
 Emission factors for electricity consumption are based on internationally recognised data (International Energy Agency Data Services, 2013).
 Kuoni bases its emission factor for paper on ecoinvent database v2.2

-Business travel emissions have been reported for Outbound Europe/Asia (excluding Specialists) and Outbound Nordic.
+This is the first reporting year that business travel emissions have been published for all Kuoni Group Divisions.
 Similarly as in the case of Novair, methane and nitrous oxide emissions were incorporated into the company's business travel footprint according to the methodology used by myclimate.
 Emissions are thus reported as CO2 equivalents.
-GTS and VFS Global Divisions are currently implementing data collection processes for business travel.

-For 2013, we were able to extend our Scope 2 carbon reporting to cover all Kuoni-managed offices in Global Travel Services and VFS Global Divisions.
-Outbound & Specialists was previously fully reporting with the exception of Destination Management Specialists as well as Swiss, UK and Netherlands Specialists.
-As Kuoni has more than 400 separate office locations in about 100 countries around the world, this is no small task.
-In total, approximately 90% of all Kuoni facilities and 80% of employees worldwide are covered in our Scope 2 reporting.
+For 2014, we were further able to extend our Scope 2 carbon reporting to cover all Kuoni-managed offices worldwide by integrating Destination Management Specialists as well as Swiss, UK and Netherlands Specialists.
+With the exception of the Kuoni-owned hotel Playitas, all offices and employees are covered by the Scope 2 reporting.